International Labour Standards on Occupational Safety and Health

-The ILO Constitution sets forth the principle that workers should be protected from sickness, disease and injury arising from their employment.
+The ILO Constitution sets forth the principle that workers must be protected from sickness, disease and injury arising from their employment.
 Yet for millions of workers the reality is very different.
-Some two million people die every year from work-related accidents and diseases.
-An estimated 160 million people suffer from work-related diseases, and there are an estimated 270 million fatal and non-fatal work-related accidents per year.
-The suffering caused by such accidents and illnesses to workers and their families is incalculable.
-In economic terms, the ILO has estimated that 4% of the world's annual GDP is lost as a consequence of occupational diseases and accidents.
-Employers face costly early retirements, loss of skilled staff, absenteeism, and high insurance premiums due to work-related accidents and diseases.
-Yet many of these tragedies are preventable through the implementation of sound prevention, reporting and inspection practices.
-ILO standards on occupational safety and health provide essential tools for governments, employers, and workers to establish such practices and to provide for maximum safety at work.
-In 2003 the ILO adopted an global strategy to improve occupational safety and health which included the introduction of a preventive safety and health culture, the promotion and development of relevant instruments, and technical assistance.
+According to the most recent ILO global estimates, 2.78 million work-related deaths are recorded every year, of which 2.4 million are related to occupational dis- eases.
+In addition to the immense suffering caused for workers and their families, the associated economic costs are colossal for enterprises, countries and the world.
+The losses in terms of compensation, lost work days, interrupted production, training and reconversion, as well as health-care expenditure, represent around 3.94 per cent of the world’s annual GDP (See the website of the World Day for Safety and Health at Work 2018).
+Employers face costly early retirements, loss of skilled staff, absenteeism and high insurance premiums.
+Yet, many of these tragedies are preventable through the implementation of sound prevention, reporting and inspection practices.
+ILO standards on occupational safety and health provide essential tools for governments, employers and workers to establish such practices and provide for maximum safety at work.

 The ILO has adopted more than 40 standards specifically dealing with occupational safety and health, as well as over 40 Codes of Practice.
 Nearly half of ILO instruments deal directly or indirectly with occupational safety and health issues.

 Key instruments on occupational safety and health